 Zucchini is one of summer's delicious gifts and while it can sometimes overwhelm you with its generosity (if you're growing some in your backyard you know what I'm talking about), it is so versatile, you don't have to look far to find great uses for it.

 One of my favorite zucchini recipes -- one I look forward to each summer -- is this extra-tasty and nutritious whole wheat vegan Zucchini Bread.

 If you have kids, this is a great recipe to keep them happy and fed over the summer break.
-I use these months to wean Jay off all the junk he inevitably consumes during the school year, whether it’s from well-meaning teachers handing out bags of chips or candies as gifts, friends who share their snacks, or whatever other way he has of acquiring them, and he has plenty.
+I use these months to wean Jay off all the junk he inevitably consumes during the school year, whether it's from well-meaning teachers handing out bags of chips or candies as gifts, friends who share their snacks, or whatever other way he has of acquiring them, and he has plenty.
 When I make him delicious and healthy snacks at home, like this vegan zucchini bread, or vegan banana bread, or the vegan mango kulfi popsicles I shared with you recently, he doesn't miss the crappy snacks at all.

 Squash is also very much in season in the summer and it's usually easy to find locally grown varieties or grow it yourself -- all great reasons to consume it.
 Besides, it is an easy veggie to love, with its dark green skin and tender white flesh and pleasantly bland taste that can adapt to almost any dish, sweet or savory.
 Like other summer squash, zucchini is rich in vitamin C and beta carotene and, of course, fiber, which makes it super-healthy eats too.